 Moreover, content providers (e.g. music, movies) and social networking services use recommendation systems to manage content and create effective recommendations for users.

 The most obvious goal of a recommendation system is to recommend relevant products to the user.
 Steve Jobs said: “A lot of times, people don’t know what they want until you show it to them” .
-Referring to Job’s words, we can say that one of the secondary goals of a recommendation system is to show users products that they have not seen in the past and might like.
-Matching recommendations well can help improve overall user satisfaction, which makes it more likely for the consumer to use the website or app again.
+Referring to Job’s words, one of the secondary goals of a recommendation system is to show users products that they have not seen in the past and might like.
+Matching recommendations well can help improve overall user satisfaction, making the consumer more likely to use the website or app again.

-One of the best-known users and pioneers of recommendation systems is Amazon.com.
-Amazon uses recommendations to personalize the online store for each customer, which results in 35% of Amazon’s revenue .
+One of the best-known users and pioneers of recommendation systems is Amazon.
+Amazon uses recommendations to personalise the online store for each customer, which results in 35% of Amazon’s revenue .

-Another famous example of a recommendation system is the algorithm Netflix uses.
+Another famous example of a recommendation system is the algorithm used by Netflix.
 According to McKinsey, 75% of what users watch on Netflix come from movie recommendations .
 In the paper “The Netflix Recommender System: Algorithms, Business Value, and Innovation” written by Netflix executives (Carlos A. Gomez-Uribe and Neil Hunt) authors state that the recommendation system saves the company around $1 billion each year.